The Real World: Hollywood

-The Real World: Hollywood is the twentieth season of MTV's reality television series The Real World, which focuses on a group of diverse strangers living together for several months in a different city each season, as cameras follow their lives and interpersonal relationships.
-It is the fifth season of The Real World to be filmed in the Pacific States region of the United States, specifically in California, after The Real World: San Diego.
+The Real World: Hollywood is the twentieth season of MTV's reality television series The Real World, about a group of diverse strangers living together for several months in a different city each season, as cameras follow their lives and interpersonal relationships.
+It is the fifth season of The Real World to be filmed in the Pacific States region, after The Real World: San Diego.

-The season features a total of nine cast members over the course of the season, as one cast member is evicted and replaced, and another is replaced after he voluntarily leaves the show.
-It is the only season to be set in the district of Hollywood and the second season to take place in a city that has hosted a previous season, as the show's second season was set in Los Angeles in 1993.
-This season also makes California the most commonly used state to be used as a setting for the series.
-Production started from August to December 2007.
+The series follows nine cast members over the course of the season, with one cast member evicted and replaced, and another replaced after he voluntarily left the show.
+It is the only season set in the Hollywood district of Los Angeles and the first one to revisit a host city, as the show's second season was set in L.A. in 1993.
+This season also makes California the most common state for a setting.
+Production ran from August to December 2007.
 The season premiered on April 16, 2008 and consisted of 13 episodes.